peterwong1968cn/HelloWorld/README.md

-# HelloWorld
-This is the first attempt for GitHub
+This is the hello message from readme branch